China detains editor of human rights website for subversion

-BEIJING (AP) — An announcement on a Chinese human rights monitoring website says the site’s editor has been detained on suspicion of subverting state power.
+BEIJING (AP) — The editor of a Chinese website monitoring human rights issues has been detained on suspicion of subverting state power, according to an announcement on the website.

-The website Minsheng Guancha reported late Thursday that editor Liu Feiyue was taken away earlier this month by police in the central Chinese city of Suizhou.
+Liu Feiyue, founder of the website Minsheng Guancha, was taken away earlier this month by police in the central Chinese city of Suizhou.
 The site says Liu’s family has been told he is under investigation for subversion, a vaguely defined charge often leveled against human rights activists and dissidents.

-Founded in 2006, Liu’s website documents protests, land seizures, unannounced detentions and other alleged human rights violations.
+Minsheng Guancha, known in English as Civil Rights & Livelihood Watch, was founded in 2006 and documents protests, land seizures, unannounced detentions and other alleged human rights violations that are typically ignored by China’s state-run media.

-The crime of subversion of state power carries a maximum penalty of life imprisonment.
+Liu has published stories about China’s detentions of dissenters and activists, one of a few people living in mainland China to do so.
+His website has alleged that China has committed hundreds of perceived troublemakers to mental hospitals under the guise of giving them psychiatric treatment.
+He has also documented local corruption cases and protests by veterans seeking benefits after their discharge from the military.

 Most Read Stories